As clashes between armed groups and leftist protesters turn deadly, police face complaints of tolerating vigilantes

 Still, another video suggests that police handled Rittenhouse differently from the typical murder suspect.
 That recording shows him in the middle of the street, assault rifle dangling, hands up in surrender.
 A man can be heard shouting that Rittenhouse had just shot several people.

 But instead of taking the teen into custody, police drive right past him.
-According to his attorneys, Rittenhouse turned himself into police later that night.
+According to his attorneys, Rittenhouse turned himself in to police later that night.

-Mark Guarino in Kenosha, Wis., contributed to this report.
+Mark Guarino in Kenosha contributed to this report.